V1rtus9/Unity.VSR_Batch_Minimizer/README.md

   3. Combine meshes by yourself
   4. GPU skinning (skinned mesh optimization)

-VSR_Batch_Minimizer allows you to combine several meshes (with different or multiple materials) in one mesh and save as mesh asset or prefab.
+VSR_Batch_Minimizer allows you to combine several meshes (with different or multiple materials) in one mesh and save mesh  or prefab.

 Example -
 before: 38 batches,